 One thing is for sure.
 Old Key West is winning when it comes to recreation.
 There is so much to do here.
 You could spend an entire week hanging out at the resort and enjoying all it has to offer.

 Sandcastle Pool: First, the Sandcastle Pool is the resort’s large feature pool.
 Located near Hospitality House, the pool has a giant sandcastle feature that doubles as a water slide and a hidden Mickey!
 A separate kiddie pool makes up part of the feature pool area.

 A lighthouse sits toward the back of the pool.
 Most people probably don’t realize it, but a dry sauna is available inside the lighthouse.
 A whirlpool spa is also available at the pool.

-Community Hall -This building sits across from the Sandcastle Pool in the Hospitality House area.
+Community Hall: This building sits across from the Sandcastle Pool in the Hospitality House area.
 You’ll find the resort’s recreation calendar, Movies Under the Stars, and other information.
-Cast members hold various activities inside Community Hall.
+Cast members hold various activities inside the Community Hall.
 You’ll need to see what’s available for the month of your stay.
 We try to post updated calendars monthly for each resort.

 You can check out equipment for the various sports courts at Community Hall.
 Additionally, if you are a DVC member, they have a DVD rental program.
 While I know that sounds ancient, most of the units at the resort have a DVD player.

 Guests staying at Old Key West will need to take Disney’s bus transportation to the following locations: